 “The best teacher is the one who suggests rather than dogmatises, and inspires his listener with the wish to teach himself.” – Edward Bulwer-Lytton

-“My lecture was a complete success, but the audience was a failure” – Anon
+“My lecture was a complete success, but the audience was a failure.” – Anon

 Lectures have been employed for hundreds of years as a platform for disseminating ideas and knowledge and for guiding and motivating students, and they continue to be a cornerstone of higher education practices today.
 Lectures can be defined as the delivery of a course through a series of presentations by academic staff members to a group of students, usually with visual prompts and aids.
 The term 'lecture' can encompass a range of styles, approaches and formats that will be investigated throughout this chapter.
 Some of these involve considerable student participation.
 Traditionally, however, lectures have involved the one-way transmission of course content from academics to students.

 But lectures have more than a mere dissemination role.
-If their intention were merely to provide the students with basic information on the course, then there would be good reason to simply abandon them and provide a competent set of notes in their place.
+If their intention were merely to provide the students with basic information on the course, then there would be good reason simply to abandon them and provide a competent set of notes in their place.
 Lectures should also motivate and challenge students and give them insights.
 This is elegantly summarised by a student who attended Alfred Marshall’s lectures at the University of Cambridge at the turn of the century:

 “He was certainly a unique teacher.
 He seemed to grip the mind of his hearer and force it through unaccustomed exercises, with many a violent jolt and breathless chase.
 He loved to puzzle and perplex you and then suddenly to dazzle you with unexpected light.
 ‘Ages of darkness and moments of vision’, was one description of his lectures, I remember.
 But the vision was worth it, and was not to be appreciated without the preliminary bewilderment….
 What we brought away from Marshall’s lectures was certainly not any ordered knowledge of economics, not enough, as he had predicted, for passing an examination, but perhaps an awakened interest, a little more insight, the memory of some moment of illumination and a sense of the importance of economics.”
 (As quoted in Groenewegen 1995, p.314)

-This quotation captures the difference between a lecture and a textbook exposition.
-Of course not everyone is capable of holding an audience spellbound throughout a lecture, especially when it is part of the routine of learning.
-Nonetheless, the lecture's longevity is clearly more than a quirk of academic tradition.
-The theories and ideas that are now discussed in lecture theatres across the UK may have progressed, but the lecture format itself has proved remarkably resistant to change.
 This handbook chapter will investigate the costs and benefits of different types of lecture, and will suggest ways in which the traditional lecture can be improved.
 Although the focus of the chapter is on lecturing, it is not considered in isolation from the other teaching and learning formats that are likely to accompany and complement it.